-Launch Phase-Late 2023-Early 2024
+Launch Preparation Phase - Tentatively Mid 2024

-Upon City Council adoption of the proposed Urban Design Project Review program, the various provisions of the program would require a period of months to establish the Urban Design Board as well as to prepare administrative procedures, customer service/applicant and public notification materials.
+If approved, the various provisions of the Urban Design Project Review program, program would require a period of months to establish the Urban Design Board as well as to prepare administrative procedures, customer service/applicant and public notification materials.

 To seat a new Urban Design Board, staff would work with the Clerk's Office and the Office of Equity and Human Rights to seek City Council Appointment of Urban Design Board members.
-Once appointed,

-Urban Design Board members would engage in a training and operationalization process to develop Bylaws and related procedures.
+Once appointed, Urban Design Board members would engage in a training and operationalization process to develop Bylaws and related procedures.